Cremation: Retention or disposal of remains

 Cremated remains are returned to the next of kin in different manners according to custom and country.
-In the United States, the cremated remains are almost always contained in a thick watertight polyethylene plastic bag contained within a hard snap-top rectangular plastic container, which is labeled with a printed paper label.
+In the United States, the cremated remains are almost always contained in a thick watertight polyethylene [plastic bag contained within a hard snap-top rectangular plastic container, which is labeled with a printed paper label.
 The basic sealed plastic container bag may be contained within a further cardboard box or velvet sack, or they may be contained within an urn if the family had already purchased one.
 An official certificate of cremation prepared under the authority of the crematorium accompanies the remains, and if required by law, the permit for disposition of human remains, which must remain with the cremated remains.

 Cremated remains can be kept in an urn, stored in a special memorial building (columbarium), buried in the ground at many locations or sprinkled on a special field, mountain, or in the sea.
 In addition, there are several services in which the cremated remains will be scattered in a variety of ways and locations.
-Some examples are via a helium balloon, through fireworks, shot from shotgun shells, by boat or scattered from an aeroplane.
+Some examples are via a helium balloon, through fireworks, shot from shotgun shells, by boat or scattered from an aeroplane or drone.
 One service sends a lipstick-tube sized sample of the cremated remains into low earth orbit, where they remain for years (but not permanently) before reentering the atmosphere.
 Some companies offer a service to turn part of the cremated remains into synthetic diamonds which can then be made into jewelry.
 This "cremation jewelry" is also known as funeral jewelry, remembrance jewelry or memorial jewelry.
 A portion of the cremated remains may be retained in a specially designed locket known as cremation jewelry, or even blown into special glass keepsakes and glass orbs.